nikkiricks/nikkiricks/README.md

 # Oh heeeyyyyyyyy there

 Hi!
 Welcome!
 I'm Nikki.
 I'm a Software Engineer at 2U and live in Portland, Oregon.
 I started learning how to code in early 2019 and then decided to attend General Assembly's Software Engineering Immersive at the end of 2019.
-I currently work at 2U - an education tech company.
-Previously worked at Vanguard in Australia and Envato before moving back to the states.
+I was laid off from 2U, an education tech company recently and looking for work.
+Previously I worked in Australia at Vanguard and Envato before moving back to the states in 2021.

+## Past Work Experience

+2023 - 2025 -> 2U
+2022 -> Dutchie
+2020 - 2022 -> Envato
+2020 -> Vanguard

-## Past Projects
+## Past Tech Projects

 2021 - I created a [Discord Bot](https://github.com/nikkiricks/discord-bot) for my friends and hosted it on Heroku.